CCI-Tools/cate/docs/source/user_manual/um_app.rst

    Preferences Dialog / Proxy Configuration

-*Cate User Interface* is a desktop application and is intended to serve as a graphical user interface (GUI) for the CCI Toolbox.
+*Cate App* is a desktop application and is intended to serve as a graphical user interface (GUI) for the CCI Toolbox.

 It provides all the Cate CLI and almost all Cate Python API functionality through a interactive and user friendly